A Porto Getaway!

 Hotels

-It would be wise, for your Porto getaway, to book a hotel in Lisbon, at the beginning, for a night or two.
+It would be wise, for your Porto getaway, to book a hotel in Lisbon (if you are landing there), at the beginning, for a night or two.
 Then book a hotel for Porto with a follow up stay in Lisbon, before heading back home.
-If time allows, book a hotel midway in Caldas da Rainha.
+If time allows, book a hotel, midway, in Caldas da Rainha.
 For Porto, in the event you choose to drive there, pick a hotel, preferably one that has a parking garage.
 While there are less expensive hotels in the area, the beautiful Intercontinental Hotel (my favorite), does have a parking garage.
 It is just a 5-to-10-minute walk around the corner and across the street from the train station.

 Location, Location, Location